doughahn/unofficial-opf-guides/docs/foundry-basics.md

 After you create the Actor, you can double-click on it in the Actors sidebar to edit it and create a token.
 A Token represents the piece on the Game Board, and has several important settings.
 (If you just created a new actor, you will immediately be taken to the Character Sheet screen).
 To create a token for your PC, use the following steps:

-1. Click on "Prototype token" in the character sheet (A "prototype token" is one that has not been placed on the board yet)
+1. Click on `Prototype Token` in the character sheet (A "prototype token" is one that has not been placed on the board yet)
 2. Name the token however you want (this should already be correct)
-3. Select "hover" on "Display Name" so others can see your token's name.
+3. Select `Hover` on `Display Name` so others can see your token's name.
-4. Click on "Image"
+4. Click on `Image`
-5. Select the image (follow steps outlined in :ref:`Choosing an Existing Avatar Image` using the file browser, or the steps in :ref:`Uploading a new Avatar Image`)
+5. Select the image (follow steps outlined in Choosing an Existing Avatar Image using the file browser, or the steps in Uploading a new Avatar Image)
-6. Click on "vision"
+6. Click on `Vision`
-7. If you have Darkvision enter its feet under "dim vision"
+7. If you have Darkvision enter its feet under `Dim Vision`
-8. If you normal have a light source in dark areas, enter its radius in the dim and bright fields under "Emit Dim" and "Emit Bright".
+8. If you normal have a light source in dark areas, enter its radius in the dim and bright fields under `Emit Dim` and `Emit Bright`.
 Both sources come from your token, so a *Light* spell that emits 20 feet of bright light and 20 feet of dim light should be set to 40 feet of dim and 20 feet of bright (which overlaps the dim).
-9. Click "Update Token."
+9. Click `Update Token.`

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/blaringthatenglishsetter?autoplay=0' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 !!! attention "Player Tokens Should Always be Round!"

-    Many GMs — myself included — prefer to designate PCs and NPC tokens via shapes.
+    Many GMs prefer to designate PCs and NPC tokens via shapes.
 This allows the user to quickly identify a fellow PC's token on the board, and an NPC's.
 In my games, NPCs should always be square, and PCs should always be round.

 ### Avatars
 ----

 After logging in, you will be directed to choose your player avatar.
 The default is a mysterious, hooded person.
 I tend to make players trusted, so you can upload your own character avatar.
-Not all GMs will do this, and you may have to talk to them about getting your avarar set up.
+Not all GMs will do this, and you may have to talk to them about getting your avatar set up.

 <figure markdown>
 ![The default Avatar](https://gmdoug.sfo3.digitaloceanspaces.com/playeravatardefault.png){ loading=lazy }